MarcioFCMartins/Caulerpa_sampling/README.md

 This methodology seems to be usefull to approximate sampling locations without manually going through video footage.
 One pattern is also very obvious: it was much more accurate in the last 2 transects than the first ones.
 There are also some points that were not detected at all.
 Here is the list of reasons I believe is causing the largest flaws in the method:

-*   One of the divers was using a scuba scooter for the first time.
-I believe this is why there are some random stops in transect 1
+-   One of the divers was using a scuba scooter for the first time, and the first dive was done against the current.
+This made the first transect's speed fluctuate a
-*  In areas where there was no caulerpa, the divers simply kept going, meaning there is no stop
+-   In areas where there was no *Caulerpa prolifera*, the divers simply kept going, meaning there is no stop
-*  Part of transect one was not even recorded in the GPS data (memory was full and it was overwritten)
+-   Part of transect one was not even recorded in the GPS data (memory was full and it was overwritten)

-Much of this can be fixed:
+**Much of this can be fixed by setting some rules for field work:**
-* Change GPS to record points every 5 seconds, rather than 1 increases the time we can record 5-fold (and carry an extra GPS just in case)
+- Change GPS to record points every 5 seconds, rather than 1 increases the time we can record 5-fold, while maintaining a high resolution (make sure to carry an extra GPS just in case)
-* Ensure divers ALWAYS stop a minimum of 30 seconds, even if there is no Caulerpa in the area
+- Ensure divers ALWAYS stop a minimum of 30 seconds per sampling point, even if there is no Caulerpa in the area
-* Record transect start and end time, so that transects can be extracted easily
+- Record transect start and end time, so that transects can be extracted easily by filtering points between certain time periods

+**The reliability of the processing can be improved by:** - Smoothing the time series (a simple running average would likely be enough) to decrease noise in the the data and only leave stopping.
+This might not be as important if recording interval is changed from 1 second to 5, but it's worth looking into
-* Extract number of estimated sampling points and see if they match real number of samples as a checking method
+- As a check for accuracy of results, extract number of estimated sampling points and see if they match real number of samples (really easy to do at this point)